-Once the dough is firm, remove from refrigerator and roll the dough into tablespoon-sized balls.
+Once the maple cookie dough is firm, remove from refrigerator and roll the dough into tablespoon-sized balls.
 Roll each of these balls in the cinnamon sugar mixture before placing on a plate or greased cookie sheet.
-For best cookie results, place the completed balls back in the refrigerator while you preheat your oven to 375 degrees F.
+(Adding that final coating is what transforms these from simple maple cookies into true maple snickerdoodles.)
+For best results, place the completed balls back in the refrigerator while you preheat your oven to 375 degrees F.

 Place refrigerated dough balls on a greased or parchment-lined cookie sheet, if you haven’t already.
 Bake for about 10 minutes, removing promptly when the timer goes off.
 (The bottoms can scorch quickly if you aren’t paying attention!)
 Immediately remove from cookie sheet to allow them to cool.

-Once cool, these snickerdoodles pair well with a cold glass of milk.
-I hope you enjoy!
+Once cool, these maple snickerdoodles pair well with a cold glass of milk.
+I hope you enjoy them!

 - 1 ½ cup granulated sugar